diogolmenezes/Faker/README.md

 Faker is a fake object generator like rails factory girl.

 ## Creating simple fake objects
-Faker you can create automatic fake objects based in your custom type:
+Faker can create automatic fake objects based in your custom type:

 ```
 public class User